warrenshea/warrenshea.github.io/notes/conference.web-unleashed-2024.md

 | 3:55 - 4:40  | **[Entertainment As Code](#entertainment-as-code)**<br>Salma Alam-Naylor (Sentry) | **[From Web To Desktop And Back Again](#from-web-to-desktop-and-back-again)**<br>Rob Yoder (1Password) | **Everything You Need To Know About Testing**<br>Matthew Cabral (Capital One Canada) |
 | 4:55 - 5:40  | **[JSON And Beyond](#json-and-beyond)**<br>Douglas Crockford (JSON.org) | **[The New Firebase, The Same But Different](#the-new-firebase-the-same-but-different)**<br>James Daniels (Google) | **2 Paths For AI + Human Abilities: Augmentation Or Impairment**<br>George Zamfir (Accessibility Consultant) |

+## General Note
+* The simpler you can make it, the longer it will last

 ## Next-Gen Server JavaScript: Web Standards
 Wes Bos (wesbos.com)